agude/agude.github.io/_books/the_dragons_banker.md

 what {{ this_book }} is about.

-At the end, it is revealed in a note from Arkelai that they chose Kelstern because they thought he was as greedy as a dragon, and assumed he would wage economic war against the other banks and merchants when they bankrolled him, allowing the dragons to swoop in and pick up the pieces.
-But Kelstern is too
+At the end, it is revealed in a note from Arkelai that they chose Kelstern because they thought he was as greedy as a dragon.
+They assumed he would wage economic war against the other banks and merchants when they bankrolled him, allowing the dragons to swoop in and pick up the pieces.
+But Kelstern was too
 honorable: taking care of his employees, treating people with respect, and paying taxes on his ventures.

 So the dragons try to provoke him into conflict.
-The Alkarzarian's son intervenes and turns the other merchants against Kelstern, ensuring all his enterprises fail.
+Alkarzarian's son turns the other merchants against Kelstern, ensuring the failure of all his enterprises.
 Yet Kelstern persists, causing Arkelai to realized she couldn't continue to betray the honorable banker.
-Luckily, she had learned about [short-selling][short] from Kelstern, and so the dragons changed their plan.
-They take a large short position in many different companies, and then burn them to the ground.
+Luckily, she had learned about [short-selling][short] from Kelstern, which leads to a new plan: take a large short positions in many different companies, and burn them to the ground.

 [short]: https://en.wikipedia.org/wiki/Short_(finance)